Blog Archives

 Cross-contamination

-Now we’re getting into incredibly small amounts, but some tea companies (including Mighty Leaf, according to this article) use the same facility for manufacturing tea as they use for manufacturing products that contain gluten.
+Now we’re getting into incredibly small amounts, but some tea companies use the same facility for manufacturing tea as they use for manufacturing products that contain gluten.
 There is a possibility of airborne cross-contamination from those products.

 At this point, we might as well be talking about any other food product on the planet.
 Can we guarantee that there wasn’t a wheat field next to the farm where your tomatoes were grown?
 A big mug of tea might use 7 grams of tea leaf.
 Cross-contamination at 1 ppm means 7 micrograms of gluten.
 That’s about one millionth of the gluten you’d get from a couple of slices of bread or a pint of beer.